 She was trying to be helpful.
 I think.
 But it was wasted effort since I just plain didn't want to be there.
 To be perfectly honest, I would have rather volunteered to go bungie jumping with my intestines pulled through my belly button.
-To top it off, I had accidently caught a glimpse of myself in the rearview mirror and, needless to say, I didn't think I'd be winning any beauty pageants anytime soon.
-Tossing back a handful of Ibuprofen before we left had helped with the aches and headache but all I wanted to do was crawl into bed like the disfigured wretch I was and avoid being chased through town by a mob carrying torches and pitchforks.
+To top it all off, I had accidently caught a glimpse of myself in the rearview mirror and, needless to say, I didn't think I'd be winning any beauty pageants anytime soon.
+Tossing back a handful of Ibuprofen before we left had helped with the body aches and my brain throbbing against my skull but all I wanted to do was crawl into bed like the disfigured wretch I was and avoid being chased through town by a mob carrying torches and pitchforks.

 "Thanks for the offer but I'll pass," I replied with exaggerated weariness.
 "I'm not used to being helpful and I forgot that doing things for others makes me physically ill.
 Even more so when I'm forced to do them."

 Her eyes narrowed in on me, far too perceptive for her own good.
 However, despite seeing right through me, Dez's trademark smug half-grin crept across her face in that haphazardly charming way of hers.